Constraining the Gravitational Potential from the Projected Morphology of Extragalactic Tidal Streams: Modeling Framework

 To characterize the morphology of a stream, we describe the stream track with a series of tangent vectors and orthogonal curvature vectors.
 The unit tangent vector is defined as

 and the unit-curvature vector is

-By definition, these vectors are orthogonal, satisfying $\hat{\boldsymbol{T}}\cdot\hat{\boldsymbol{\kappa}} = 0$.
+These vectors are orthogonal, satisfying $\hat{\boldsymbol{T}}\cdot\hat{\boldsymbol{\kappa}} = 0$.
 An illustration of the coordinate system is shown in Fig.~\ref{fig: Stream_Track_Evo}.
 The stream-track is depicted by the solid black curve, and the time-evolution of a stream element is shown in gray.
-Importantly, $\hat{\boldsymbol{\kappa}}$ is invariant to the circulation direction along the track: it does not matter which tail is ``leading" or ``trailing" in our coordinates.
+Importantly, $\hat{\boldsymbol{\kappa}}$ is invariant to the circulation direction along the track: it does not matter which tail is ``leading" or ``trailing" in our analysis.

 We now consider the motion of the gray stream element in Fig.~\ref{fig: Stream_Track_Evo}, and under what conditions its acceleration vector is constrained by the curvature vector $\hat{\boldsymbol{\kappa}}$.
 At the present epoch, $t_0$, the velocity of the element in the plane of the sky is